guyde2011/MobCreatorBugsAndSuggestions/README.md

 * For anything else use the OTHER label

-Current version: 1.1.4 (Not Beta, But Still in Development)
+Current version: 1.1.5 (Not Beta, But Still in Development)

 Download of the latest version: http://www.mediafire.com/download/q4kestezew5jp9w/MobCreator.jar

 Patch Notes:

+<1.1.5> Fixed some more YML and spaces issues

 <1.1.4> Fixed some YML and spaces issues